soartech/soaride/README.md

 * What is the lifecycle of the JSoar agent contained in the SoarAgent class?
 * There is quite a bit of complexity in various parts of the ISoarElement hierarchy.
 It seems like a lot for a system that's essentially producing error/warning markers and doing syntax highlighting.
 Maybe it supports live running and debugging of agents and the Outline view in eclipse.
 * Both SoarAgent and SoarModelTclInterpreter expose some internals that probably seem like a bad idea (SoarAgent exposes the underlying JSoar agent and the interpreter exposes it's multiple interpreter internals)
+* In JSoar it looks like interp doesn't have to be a member of the Agent class, it's only really sourcing the aliases definition, also doesn't look like the interp in the plugin needs to be attached to an agent.
+* SoarTclInterface should be rewritten so that multiple dispose calls don't cause problems, also it leaves one Rhs function still regestered
+* SoarAgent doesn't handle the case when setInterpreter is called twice with the same interpreter

 ## KNOWN BUGS
 * Throws null pointer exceptions on startup and sometimes during a clean.